Language and Movement

 On the second day (Thursday), we will meet in a seminar room where we will focus on more substantial academic readings relating language, bodies, and action.
 Themes will include awareness, observation (of self, others, and environment), expressiveness, and learning.

 Attention in the movement portion of the class will be on oneself in place/space; breath; ease, timing, and range of movement; use of the self and self-image; voice; repetition and rest.
 Additional themes to be covered in the more academic portion of the course will include: habit, intention, and strain; perception, observation, imagination; the “mind-body problem”; and discipline (and its discontents).
 Discussions will integrate attention to bodily movement and language with analysis and interpretation of assigned readings, videos, and short writings by students.

 No prior formal movement training is required.
 If you do have any particular background or interest in performance or somatics (music, dance, sports, yoga, etc), you will be encouraged to reflect in part on your training and experience.

-NOTE: This upper-division class is intended for juniors and seniors in all majors, who are given priority for pre-enrollment.
-Attendance and participation is required throughout the semester.
-Students who are enrolled but do not attend for the first 6 classes will be dropped in favor of students who do attend and participate.
+NOTE: Students who are enrolled but do not attend for the first 6 classes will be dropped in favor of students who do attend and participate.